-When the grown ups indulge in culinary experimentation, it’s always a challenge to make something easy and more suitable for the kids.
+When the grown-ups indulge in culinary experimentation, it’s always a challenge to make something easy and more suitable for the kids.
 This time they were quite vocal about it and demanded Mac ‘n Cheese!
 Luckily, I had this version by Marco Pierre White still in my culinary bucket list.

-Marco Pierre White’s recipe – as shown as a masterclass on Masterchef Australia – cannot be considered a healthy option taking into account the loads of cream, mascarpone and cheddar.
+Marco Pierre White’s recipe – as shown as a masterclass on Masterchef Australia – cannot be considered a healthy option taking into account loads of cream, mascarpone, and cheddar.
 Therefore, accepting the risk of instantly clogged arteries, we indulged in the richest and moreish Mac ‘n Cheese we ever had!

 The recipe is accurate, easy to follow and indeed serves 8 persons.

 The only thing we could think of to enhance this dish (and make it even more decadent) was a shaving of truffle.

 Verdict: 9/10; Will definitely be made again, it will be soooo good on a cold winter day….

 - 500g / 15oz Macaroni pasta (I used Rigatoni tubes)

 - 3 tbsp (clarified) butter

 - 250g / 8oz brown mushrooms, sliced finely